Debt Free Journey

 • Freelance a skill you already have, like writing, design, or tutoring.

-• Sell items you no longer use around the house.
+• Sell clothes, electronics, and furniture you no longer use on Facebook Marketplace.

-• Offer a local service such as cleaning, baking, or repairs.
+• Offer a local service such as cleaning, baking, babysitting, or pet-sitting.

 For concrete ideas and beginner-friendly options, see our post on how to make 500 dollars extra per month.
 Combine even a small side income with your expense cuts and your daily $28 target suddenly feels very reachable.